RAU

 Short description

-The goal is to develop, implement and evaluate analysis concepts including chemical and physical methods to identify and quantify tire abrasion particles in road runoff, road sweepings and as airborne particles.
-The sample preparation of aqueous and solid samples is particularly important.
-Due to the different compositions, the analysis concept should allow for determining the quantities and emissions into the environment, both in total and in part for individual groups of substances.
-This will be done using one or more defined control parameters.
+The goal was to develop, implement and evaluate analysis concepts including chemical and physical methods to identify and quantify tire abrasion particles in road runoff, road sweepings and as airborne particles.
+The sample preparation of aqueous and solid samples was particularly important.
+Due to the different compositions, the analysis concept allowed for determining the quantities and emissions into the environment, both in total and in part for individual groups of substances.
+This was done using one or more defined control parameters.

 WP 1.2.
 Sampling concept